TensorFlow Lite - Micro Speech

 Open the example, “Files” -> “Examples” -> “TensorFlowLite_Ameba” -> “micro_speech”.

-Upload the code and press the reset button on Ameba once the upload is finished.
+Upload the code and press the reset button on the Ameba board once the upload has completed.

-The inference results are also output to the Arduino serial monitor, which appear as follows:
+The inference results are also output to the Arduino Serial Monitor, which appears as follows:

 If you are having trouble in getting the words recognized, here are some tips: